CAD Exchange Rate

 --Office of the Press Secretary, The White House

-In 2016, the Trans-Pacific Partnership agreement was signed by both Canada and America.
-According to the White House, the TPP “links together countries that represent nearly 40 percent of global GDP".
-The agreement covers trade between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, the United States and Vietnam.
-Once approved internally by the respective member governments, the TPP will grant more open access to new markets and encourage foreign investment.
+- In 2016, the Trans-Pacific Partnership agreement was signed by both Canada and the U.S. According to DFAT, the TPP is a “free trade agreement of unprecedented scope and ambition” 1.
+The agreement covered trade between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, the United States and Vietnam.
+With the U.S. withdrawal imminent, it remains to be seen if the other countries involved will move forward to a similar agreement without U.S. participation.

 Police officers and community officials in Canada give out positive tickets when they catch young people doing something good.
 The ticket usually comes with a voucher or coupon for a free activity and the programme’s success has been notable.
 Youth crime is down 41% in one major city.3 It’s been so successful the program has been recommended for all citizens, customers and employees.
 (You’ll be glad to know that OFX has a similar recognition program.
 Thank goodness.)